yjxiong/temporal-segment-networks/README.md

 ## News & Updates

+Nov.
+5, 2016 - The project page for TSN is online. [website][tsn_site]

-Sep 14, 2016 - We fixed a legacy [bug][bug] in Caffe.
+Sep.
+14, 2016 - We fixed a legacy [bug][bug] in Caffe.
 Some parameters in TSN training are affected.
 You are advised to update to the latest version.

 ##[FAQ][faq]